 Jim Zirin is the host and producer of the critically acclaimed television talk show, “Conversations in the Digital Age,” which can be seen weekly throughout the New York metropolitan area.
 Guests on the show have included a range of personalities from the worlds of politics, law, business, foreign relations, national security, counterterrorism, media, lifestyles and the military.
-He is the author of the book, The Mother Court - Tales of Cases That Mattered in America's Greatest Trial Court to be published in May 2014 by ABA Books.
+He is the author of the book, The Mother Court - Tales of Cases That Mattered in America's Greatest Trial Court.

 Jim is a leading litigator, having served as an Assistant United States Attorney for the Southern District of New York in the Criminal Division under the legendary Robert M. Morgenthau.
 He has represented clients in some of the most notorious financial scandals of our time.
 His law practice has featured the defense of major accounting firms charged with violations of professional responsibility and of substantial class actions.

 Jim has written over 200 op-ed articles for Forbes, Barron’s, the LA Times, the London Times, the Washington Times, the New York Sun and the New York Law Journal.
 He has lectured internationally on the litigation aspects of “Accessing the American Capital Markets” at the São Paulo Stock Exchange; on officers and directors liability at an insurance colloquium in Santiago, Chile; and on the resolution of China disputes through international arbitration at Fudan University, Shanghai.
 In August 2003, Mayor Michael R. Bloomberg appointed him to the New York City Commission to Combat Police Corruption.